JiwonYeom/TIL/PHP/symfony-review-1.md

 * Dev & Prod
 I think Symfony divides these two quite strictly.
 I'm still trying to find out the exact mechanism, but there are two files -`app.php` and `app_dev.php`.
 While I was setting up `nginx.conf`, it also separated these two environments, which is good.
 But I should take more in-depth look to see exact settings and usages.

+* Memory issue
+While I was trying to install FOS\\rest-bundle, I encountered memory issue.
+Allocated memory exceeded, so I tried to increase the `memory_limit` parameter in `php.ini` file to 1G, but it didn't work.
+I though there might be another issue, but today I tried it again by putting `-1` as its value.
+As a result, the memory alert was gone but now I had allocation exception in `Composer`.
+This was solved after I entered few commands suggested [here](https://getcomposer.org/doc/articles/troubleshooting.md#proc-open-fork-failed-errors)